- 1. Write an airtight opening a bar business plan

 10. Put together a bulletproof marketing strategy for your bar

-We have good news: GloriaFood comes with a variety of built-in marketing features that you can access directly from your admin dashboard:
+We have good news: GloriaFood comes with a variety of built-in marketing features so you can learn how to open a bar business without stressing about the marketing:

 1. Get a sales and SEO-optimized website that will help you rank on the first page of Google